alexcoder04/infinity/.github/README.md

 ## Licensing

-The configs are written by me after studying the according documentation for the most part and published under the GNU GPLv3 (see `LICENSE`).
+The configs are written by me after studying the according documentation for the most part and published under the GNU GPLv3 (see `.github/LICENSE`).
 However, some parts are copied from other sources, so different licensing terms may apply to them.
 For foreign code, you can always find the source I got it from in the comments.